erium/welcome/use_case_templates/design_of_experiments/README.md

 When you follow the instruction on the instruction cards, you will creat the experimental design and/or carry out the experiment and at the same time document the whole procedure on the board in the documentation cards.

-The {{cookiecutter.timestamp_directory_name}} folder includes subfolders constraining template boards and notebooks corresponding to the most suitable algorithms for the design of experiments task at hand.
-You may use cookiecutter (in cookiecutter.ipynb) to copy a project folder containing only the model you would like to use.
+This folder includes subfolders constraining template boards and notebooks corresponding to the most suitable algorithms for the design of experiments task at hand.
+You may use the template wizard to copy a template containing only the model you would like to use.